 4: THE FLIMSY PLASTIC CARRIERS THAT DO NOT CLOSE PROPERLY

-5: hay or straw
+5: hay or straw or litter boxes

-6: cat leashes or harnesses
+6: cat leashes or harnesses or flimsy bags

-7: wash baskets
+7: wash baskets or hampers

-16: picnic basket style carriers that only open from the top
+8: picnic baskets or picnic basket style carriers that only open from the top

-20: dog kennels large enough for a 30-50# dog
+11: dog kennels large enough for a 30-50# dog

-22: Plastic Bubble Back Packs
+12: Plastic Bubble Back Packs or any other Back Pack